- Who Has Access to Your Cloud Storage?

 Your hosting provider is responsible for the storage and safety of your data.
 While we can safely say that most of their employees can be trusted to do their work in a professional manner, there will always be the bad apples that will either lose or steal your data.

 Disgruntled employees pose a threat as they will sometimes look for ways to get back at their employers.
 The higher up the food ladder these employees are, the greater the risk they pose to your data.

 This, unfortunately, is a scenario you can’t control.
 All you can do is look for a reliable provider.
-However, know that even the best cloud storage providers can have rogue employees.
+However, know that even the better cloud storage providers can have rogue employees.